Why you can trust The Zebra

 After covering the rating factors and explaining why it is expensive to have car insurance as a 21-year old, let’s address the best ways to save money without having to cut back on your insurance coverage.

 Keep a clean driving record

-Although you can get a DUI at any age, now that you can legally drink, you should be exceedingly wary of getting a DUI.
+So now that you can legally drink, you should be exceedingly wary of getting a DUI or DWI.
 On average, a DUI will raise your car insurance rate more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
 Furthermore, your insurance company will continue to charge you with higher rates for any violations for a total of three years — sometimes longer.
 In California, you can be charged for up to 10 years for a DUI.
 It's worth mentioning that if you do end up getting charged, there are insurance companies that specifically cater to drivers with DUIs.

 |Speeding 11 - 15 MPH Over Limit||$308|